Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 • Goal: To ease symptoms

-• Description: A procedure that drains excess fluid from the lining around the lung
+• Description: A surgical procedure that drains excess fluid from the lining around the lung

 • Goal: To ease symptoms

-• Description: A procedure that helps prevent fluid buildup around the lung
+• Description: A surgical procedure that helps prevent fluid buildup around the lung

 Surgery for Peritoneal Mesothelioma

 Peritoneal mesothelioma surgeries may aim to improve symptoms or extend survival.
 Options include cytoreductive surgery (CRS) and paracentesis.
 CRS is also known as debulking or peritonectomy.
-It is usually followed by HIPEC.
-HIPEC stands for hyperthermic intraperitoneal chemotherapy.
-It is a heated chemotherapy wash applied to the abdomen.
+It is usually followed by HIPEC, which stands for heated intraperitoneal chemotherapy.
+It is a hot chemotherapy wash applied to the abdomen.

 Surgery Options for Peritoneal Mesothelioma